smallwat3r/sketch/README.md

 $HOME/.sketchconfig
 ```

-**Editor**
-If not specified, sketch check for `$EDITOR` if your env variables.
+* editor: If not specified, sketch check for `$EDITOR` if your env variables.
 If it still does not exists,
 then it defaults to vim.

-**Archives**
-You can specify a custom directory from where your sketch files will be archived.
+* sketch_dir: You can specify a custom directory from where your sketch files will be archived.

 ```
 # .sketchconfig example file.